The shit blog of Paul Chris Jones

 The Master's having loads of fun blasting Gallifreyan soldiers to death with her duel laser pistols.
 Meanwhile, the boy is reluctant to use a gun and finds non-violent ways to incapacitate the soldiers.

-Rassilon challenges the boy to a sword fight.
-"Why don't you just give up and die?" says Rassilon as he knocks the sword out of the boy's hand and grabs him by the throat.
+Rassilon challenges John Smith to a sword fight.
+"Why don't you just give up and die?" says Rassilon as he knocks the sword out of John Smith's hand and grabs him by the throat.
 "You stupid boy.
 You know nothing."

-"You're wrong," says the boy, coughing up blood.
+"You're wrong," says John Smith, coughing up blood.
 "I know something.
 I know about humans.
-And I know they never, ever surrender." the boy smiles.
+And I know they never, ever surrender."
+He smiles.

 "You think your pathetic humans will save you?" says Rassilon.